-According to statistics of non-governmental organizations, more than 1,336,873 people lived below the poverty line in 2006 and they included low-income families, working elderly and the new immigrants from Mainland China.
-The poverty population share is 20.1% of the total population in 2006, which is higher than that of year $2001(18.5\%)^6$.
+According to official statistics, more than 1,206,000 people lived below the poverty line in 2010 and they included low-income families, working elderly and the new immigrants from Mainland China.
+The population living in poverty made up 17.9% of the total population in 2010^6 .